PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 </table>
 </div>

 > **Note:** Using [backend local evaluation](/docs/feature-flags/common-questions#backend-sdks) in PostHog lowers the amount of flag usage to depend on the polling duration and active number of servers.
 If you use flags with one server polling every 30 seconds, this amount is under 1M requests (meaning free).
-Also PostHog has volume discounts on flags over 2 million requests per month.
+PostHog also has volume discounts on flags over 2 million requests per month.

 ### Reporting and analytics

-Although both LaunchDarkly has basic reporting features, PostHog has a more expansive analytics suite.
-Visualizations, funnels, retention, SQL querying and session replays are all integrated with flags and A/B testing data.
-This enables you to do deeper analysis on their impact and combine them with other product and usage data.
+Although LaunchDarkly has basic reporting features, PostHog has a more expansive analytics suite.
+Visualizations, funnels, retention, SQL querying, and session replays are all integrated with flags and A/B testing data.
+This enables you to do deeper analysis of their impact and combine them with other product and usage data.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">